 The short answer is that both of these things, if altered, could change how a project is measured and, as a result, the scope of compensatory mitigation required.

-How much time do I need to obtain mitigation to meet the requirements?
+How much time do I need to obtain required offsets for my permit?

-The rule of thumb when designing custom mitigation is that you should start the process with a mitigation provider between 180 and 365 days in advance of your current expected time of need.
+The rule of thumb when preparing for a permit application is to start the process with a mitigation solution provider between 180 and 365 days in advance of your current expected time of need.
 As approved third-party mitigation resources become available, you can expect these times to shrink considerably.